ibm-cloud-docs/Registry/registry_cli.md

 **Parameters**
 <dl>
 <dt>--description DESCRIPTION</dt>
-<dd>(Optional) Specifies the value as a description for the token, which is displayed when you run `bx cr token-list`.
+<dd>(Optional) Specifies the value as a description for the token, which is displayed when you run `ibmcloud cr token-list`.
 If your token is created automatically by {{site.data.keyword.containerlong_notm}}, the description is set to your Kubernetes cluster name.
 In this case, the token is removed automatically when your cluster is removed.

 <p>
-  <strong>Note</strong>: Do not put personal information in your token description.
+  <strong>Tip</strong>: Do not put personal information in your token description.
 </p>

   </dd>